 - Can I take a portion of a course on property tax law to count as the state-required laws and rules update course required every two years to maintain certification?

 No. The state-required laws and rules update course is based on legislation passed every two years.
-Accordingly, criteria for the legislative update is determined by what bills are passed.
+Accordingly, the criteria to meet the legislative update requirement is determined by what bills are passed.

 - Can I submit a certificate from a course or program I took that is not pre-approved by PTAD?

 PTAD does not approve CE based on a certificate for individuals.
 The provider of the course or program must submit it to PTAD for approval 30 days prior to delivery.

 If you have additional questions, please contact us at PTPCE@cpa.texas.gov or by phone at (800) 252-9121 and ask to speak to Shannon Murphy.